It's been a week of celebration around here. Yesterday, was Serena's birthday. The birthday girl enjoyed her cakes.

 Part of it was stumbling upon Lysa Terkeurst's Univinted, which felt like it was written specifically for me and kicked off a new season of reading that is continuing to shape my beliefs.
 They are stronger now than ever.

 I'm amazed at the speed at which this has happened, but - then again - God has a way of accelerating everything when it's time.
-As Isaiah 43:19 describes, See, I am doing a new thing!
-Now it springs up; do you not perceive it?
-I am making a way in the wilderness and streams in the wasteland.
+As Isaiah 43:19 describes, Behold, I will do a new thing; now it shall spring forth; shall ye not know it?
+I will even make a way in the wilderness, and rivers in the desert.
+(KJV)

 All I know is that I'm feeling better than I've felt in a very long time.